-A Green economy is an economy that addresses environmental risks and ecological scarcities, while aiming for sustainable development and eradicating poverty.5 It is an economy that emphasizes the need for businesses, policy, and decision makers to invest in the environment and is expected to address the issues raised in a brown economy.
+A Green economy is an economy that addresses environmental risks and ecological scarcities, while aiming for sustainable development and eradicating poverty.
+It is an economy that emphasizes the need for businesses, policy, and decision makers to invest in the environment and is expected to address the issues raised in a brown economy.
 It is a tool to promote and achieve sustainable development, eradicate poverty, and maintain the healthy functioning of the Earth's ecosystems.
 The GE framework aims to deliver more resource efficient, lower carbon, less environmentally damaging, more socially inclusive societies.25

-FIGURE 9: Green Economy26
+FIGURE 9: Green Economy Framework26

-It attempts to put in place low carbon growth-oriented systems / processes.
-Some examples that may be relevant and practiced by the community are:
+Green Economy attempts to put in place low carbon growthoriented systems / processes.
+Some examples that may be relevant and practiced by the community include:

-- Use of solar and other forms of renewable sources of energy. - Segregation of waste and proper waste disposal. - Use of bicycles instead of cars. - Planting trees and preserving forests and avoiding deforestation, etc.
+- Use of solar and other forms of renewable sources of energy. - Segregation of waste and proper waste disposal. - Use of bicycles instead of motor bikes or vehicles for that matter. - Planting trees and preserving forests and avoiding deforestation, etc.